Are you a prospective MBA student? Not sure if B-schools prefer the GMAT or the GRE?

 Let us break down both the tests and give you a detailed comparison.
 First, let us look at

-A. Differences in the GMAT and GRE Test Structure
+A. GMAT vs GRE Test Structure

 The Verbal sections on the GRE and GMAT test similar skills such as comprehension, grammar, and critical thinking.